ACANETS/pscp/README.md

 Our control plane is used to start a test between two perfSONAR hosts, monitor the throughput performance and locate the source of network issues when problem happens.

 ### 1.Preparation Work: offline Measurement Archive (MA) data collecting
+##### 1.1 ma_filter.py

+This script can be used to query and save the list of all MA hosts, and then uses ping to move out the hosts that can't be reached.
+After running this script, two files are generated: ma_list and filtered_ma_list.

+In this script, we call a module in query_diy.py, which will return a list of MA hosts from perfSONAR lookup service directory.

+ ##### 1.2 traceroute_collector.py

- traceroute_collector.py can build a traceroute dataset by retrieving the traceroute tests records in hosts' MAs using perfSONAR client REST interface.
+This script is used to build a traceroute dataset by retrieving the traceroute tests records from MAs of each host listed in "filtered_ma_list" using perfSONAR client REST interface.

  To start collecting traceroute data from MA hosts, use command:

         python traceroute_collector.py

- In this program, we collect the traceroute details from dataset "filtered_ma_list".
-To obtain this dataset, we use the following tools.

-##### 1.1 ma_filter.py

- This script is used to check the network connection to MAs by using ping.
-At the end, it will return two files: ma_list and filtered_ma_list.
- In this script, we deploy a module: query_diy.py

- 1.1.1 query_diy.py

- It is a module in this program which is used to return a list of MA hosts from perfSONAR lookup service directory.

 ### 2.Online Control Plane